Michael Crane (writer): Publication

-Crane's work has been published in literary journals and magazines, and he has self-published three chapbooks between 1991 and 1994, including The Book of Screams, An Almost Summer and Joan of Arc was a fire eater.
+Crane's work has been published in literary journals and magazines, and he self-published three chapbooks between 1991 and 1994, including The Book of Screams, An Almost Summer and Joan of Arc was a fire eater.
 Ten of Crane's poems appeared in the collection Loose Kangaroos in 1998.
 Crane's first collection of poetry, The Lightmaster, was published in 1999 by Phoebe Press.
 He released Not Mad Just Raving, a CD of spoken word with musical accompaniment.
 In 2003, Ninderry Press released A Dog Called Yesterday – Selected Poems and Prose.
 In 2007, Picaro Press published Crane's chapbook of poetry entitled Poems from the 29th Floor.
 This was released at the 2007 Melbourne Writers Festival.
 Since 2001, Crane has written 200 micro stories called Postcards from the End of the World, many of which have appeared in the literary magazine Gangway.
 He has also written a yet-to-be-published detective novel.
+In 2024, Flying Island Books published a book of his poems entitled "Urban & Landscape / Ordinary Lives".